solwhitehorn/solwhitehorn.github.io/_posts/2020-05-09-jekyll-and-twitter-cards.md

 So now that I'm tinkering a little bit with this website, I wanted to have nice Twitter Cards to share when publishing a new post or article.

-My googlefu gave me a lot of answers but I kept on having on error when validating the card on Twitter's side.
+My googlefu gave me a lot of answers but I kept on having errors when validating the card on Twitter's side.
 Here's how you do it with a static website build with Jekyll.